• Skip to primary navigation

 An Image of my recipe being highlighted on Pinterestby Food52 for the My Golden Recipe Contest along with the other winners in the Main Squeeze category

-I would like to take this opportunity to give a HUGE thank you to Pinterest and Food52 for supporting all the small makers, creators, and kitchen experimenters out there -- and for caring enough to highlight some of our most treasured family recipes with the My Golden Recipe Contest.
+I would like to take this opportunity to give a HUGE thank you to Pinterest and Food52 for supporting all the small makers, creators, and kitchen experimenters out there - and for caring enough to highlight some of our most treasured family recipes in the My Golden Recipe Contest.
 I think I speak for all of us when I say, WE LOVE YOU♡🤗!

 dried eggplant layered into a lasagna dish